Nitrux/maui-shell/README.md

 # Running

-It can run as a window inside an X11 session.
+Once you're done installing Maui Shell, we recommend you run it via cask in the build directory to run it as a window in an X11 session, and check the logs once.
+Then you can log in via caskx11 the DE picker.

 If you want to run it on the Linux console without an X11 session (which is much more efficient), you can use a startup script like this: